 The laws regarding motorcycles are complicated, and they differ from state to state.
 They also vary in regards to fault, negligence, and several other factors.
 In Florida, for example, motorcyclists aren’t required to have PIP or no-fault insurance.

-If you or a loved one were recently injured in a motorcycle accident in the Palm Beach, West Palm Beach, or Port St. Lucie area, contact the law offices of Fetterman & Associates, PA at 561-845-2510.
+If you or a loved one were recently injured in a motorcycle accident in the Palm Beach, West Palm Beach, or Port St. Lucie area, contact the law offices of Fetterman Law at 561-845-2510.
 Our personal injury lawyers can help you understand your rights, and get you the compensation you deserve.